shibayan/keyvault-acmebot/README.md

 #### Other services

 The issued certificate can be downloaded from Key Vault and used elsewhere, either in Azure or outside Azure.

+#### Remove a Certificate

+To Remove a certificate from the system delete it from the Key Vault.
+Key Vault Acmebot will no longer renew the certificate.

+#### Reinstalling Or Updating Key Vault Acmebot

+To Reinstall or Upgrade Key Vault Acmebot without removing your certificates, ensure that the Key Vault is not removed.
+Key Vault Acmebot will use the exisiting certificates and vault after upgrade or reinstall

 ## Thanks